Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: The Proposed Method

-Different from the ordinary vision transformers \citep{dosovitskiyimage, liu2021swin, Liu_2022_CVPR}, the input of our model is essentially feature residual vectors.
-Most conventional data augmentation methods \citep{shorten2019survey, yun2019cutmix, yang2022image} designed for images can not be directly employed in the current scenario.
-In this work, we propose two novel data augmentation approaches for the PCR input.
+Different from the vanilla vision transformers \cite{dosovitskiyimage, liu2021swin, Liu_2022_CVPR}, the input to our model is essentially \textit{feature residual vectors}.
+Most conventional data augmentation methods \cite{shorten2019survey, yun2019cutmix, yang2022image} designed for images can not be directly used in the current situation.
+By contrast, inspired by the recently proposed MAE algorithm \cite{he2022masked}, we design a simple but effective feature augmentation approach termed ``Randomly Masked Residuals'' for achieving higher generalization capacity.
+In specific, when training, each tokens $\{\mathbf{r}_1, \mathbf{r}_2, \cdots, \mathbf{r}_M\}$ defined in Eq.~\ref{equ:posfar} is randomly ``masked'' or ``noised'' as